-21. Reasonable Adjustments and supporting a return to work
+22. Supporting a return to work

-The School will seek to provide all reasonable support to enable an Employee to make a successful and sustained return to work following a period of absence or to maintain their performance in the workplace.
+The School will seek to provide support measures to enable an Employee to make a successful and sustained return to work following a period of absence or to maintain their performance in the workplace.